-Honour one life by protecting another
+Honour one life by protecting another with an NSPCC tribute fund

 "Our son, Sam, died suddenly aged 18.
 He was our world.
 Sam came from a loving home, but he knew that not all children were so fortunate.
 Through his tribute fund, we can remember Sam and help other children." - Sue and Bill Sherwin.

-An NSPCC tribute fund can help you keep someone’s memory alive by protecting children in their name.
+An NSPCC tribute fund can help you keep someone’s memory alive by protecting children in their name

 Each fund will help the NSPCC safeguard children whose lives are just beginning: a truly lasting tribute.